What are tonsils and adenoids?

 In children, aspirin can cause serious medical problems.
 It can also increase the risk of bleeding after surgery.

-Encourage fluids-(that are not acidic) eg: water, milk, cordials, apple juice, broth and offer foods that are easy to swallow; eg soft bread, mashed potato, pudding (not hard or scratchy foods).
-Ice blocks are very useful in the first couple of days.
+Encourage fluids (that are not acidic) - e.g. water, milk, cordials, apple juice, broth and offer foods that are easy to swallow; e.g. soft bread, mashed potato, pudding (not hard or scratchy foods).
+Ice blocks are very useful during the first couple of days.

 Children need to stay home from school /preschool for some days after surgery.
-The doctor will tell you when your child can return to schooling.
+For tonsillectomy, which is a painful procedure, children are normally home for one to two weeks.
+Please check with your doctor regarding when your child can return to schooling.

 Your child should avoid sports and very active play for at least 2 weeks.